back to glossary

 maker

-An FTDI programmer is a device used for programming and communicating with microcontrollers via USB using the FTDI protocol.
+An FTDI programmer is a device used to program and interact with microcontrollers using FTDI chips for USB-to-serial conversion.

 expanded